haghard/fdesign-receipts/README.md

     +) Easy to add operators and constructors

     +) Simple to understand and compose, ready to run.
-No need to build an AST and then interprete it
+No need to build an AST and then interpret it

     +) Performance, no extra layers